mathis2001/DeepConfusion/README.md

 - Replace the name by one of the packages found and preinstall value by your domain.
 - Replace the version value by a latest than the private module.
 - Publish it in the npm public registry.

+### Python

+- If one of the packages give an error 404, it might be vulnerable to dependency confusion.

 Help: https://s1rn3tz.gitbook.io/notes/pentest-web/dependency-confusion